-FR: At that time, I think – Obviously, everything cooled down, as far as the relationship between ah, the police officer and the citizens.
-It was more cordial, ah, maybe people tiptoeing a little bit, I don’t know, but it was better.
-I remember, ah, also that the PAL program came into effect, and I was selected to be on it.
+FR: At that time, I think – Obviously, everything cooled down, as far as the relationship between the police officer and the citizens.
+It was more cordial maybe people tiptoeing a little bit, I don’t know, but it was better.
+I remember also that the PAL program [Police Athletic League] came into effect, and I was selected to be on it.
 And we started the first PAL program in the city with the kids on the east side and the west side.
 With basketball and baseball at that time.
 A lot of activities for the kids to do.
 It was really good.
 It was really good for this city at that time.

 NL: Can you tell me more about the PAL program?
 What that was, and how it got started?

 NL: That’s great.
-Switching gears a bit, can you go back, can you tell me about the police’s undercover efforts, the blind pig that was at 12th and Clairmount.
+Switching gears a bit, can you go back, can you tell me about the police’s undercover efforts, the blind pig that was at Twelfth and Clairmount.

 NL: Do you know who the police officer was that first entered that blind pig?

-FR: Yeah, I know one of them, he graduated with me from the police academe.
+FR: Yeah, I know one of them, he graduated with me from the police academy.